Theory and internal structure of ADER-DG method for ordinary differential equations: Conclusion

 \section{Conclusion}

-In conclusion, it should be noted that in this paper a rigorous study of the approximation, convergence and stability of the arbitrary high order ADER-DG method for solving the IVP for an ODE system has been carried out.

-It is shown that the ADER-DG method generates a new implicit RK method (\ref{eq:ader_dg_rkm}), called IRK-GL-ADER-DG, which is similar in its properties to the original ADER-DG method.
-This RK method has weights and abscissas corresponding to the GL method, but has a different method matrix $a$.

-The approximation orders of the ADER-DG method are calculated.
-It is proven that the ADER-DG method has an approximation order $p_{\rm G} = 2N+1$ for the numerical solution in grid nodes, therefore it demonstrates superconvergence.
-This order is one less than the order of the GL method.
-It is proved that the local solution obtained by the local DG predictor has the approximation order $p_{\rm L} = N+1$.

-The linear and nonlinear stability properties of the ADER-DG method are clarified and proved.
-It is proved that the ADER-DG method is $AN$-stable, and as a consequence $A$-stable, and $L$-stable, in contrast to the GL method.
-It is proved that the ADER-DG method has the property of nonlinear $BN$-stability, and as a consequence $B$-stable, and it is algebraically stable.
+\corrtext{In conclusion, it should be noted that in this paper a rigorous study of the linear and nonlinear stability properties of the ADER-DG method are clarified and proved.
+It is proved that the ADER-DG method is $AN$-stable, whereas previously only $A$-stability was known~\cite{ader_proofs_2025}.
+The $L$-stability property is emphasized, in contrast to the GL method.
+It is proved that the ADER-DG method has the property of nonlinear $BN$-stability, and as a consequence $B$-stable, and it is algebraically stable.}

-Several other relations useful for an application and implementation of the ADER-DG method are proved.
-The relationship between the ADER-DG method and the RK method it generates with other RK methods, such as Rado methods, is revealed.
+\corrtext{Several other relations useful for an application and implementation of the ADER-DG method are proved.
+The relationship between the ADER-DG method and the RK method it generates with other RK methods, such as Radau methods, is revealed.}

-Examples of the application of the ADER-DG method for solving the ODE system are presented, which demonstrated good agreement with the expected theoretical results.
+\corrtext{Examples of the application of the ADER-DG method for solving the ODE system are presented, which demonstrated good agreement with the expected theoretical results.
 The empirical results~\cite{ader_dg_ivp_ode} are proven.
+Demonstration application examples are presented, demonstrating compliance with the expected convergence orders of the ADER-DG method.
+Demonstration examples of linear $A$- and $AN$-stability and nonlinear $B$- and $BN$-stability are presented.}

-It is planned to construct a theory of the ADER-DG method as applied to PDE systems based on the developed theory.
+\corrtext{It is planned to construct a theory of the ADER-DG method as applied to PDE systems based on the developed theory.}